Differential estimates for fast first-order multilevel nonconvex optimisation: Introduction

-Not content to merely adapt existing proofs to inexact steps and normed spaces, we also present some improvements, especially for the nonconvex PDPS of \cite{tuomov-nlpdhgm}.
-We do, however, treat a slightly simplified problem.
-The original PDPS of \cite{chambolle2010first} applies to $\min_x g(x) + h(K(x))$ with $K$ linear and $g$ and $h$ convex.
-The extension of \cite{tuomov-nlpdhgm} allows $K$ to be nonlinear.
-It is further analysed in \cite{tuomov-nlpdhgm-redo,tuomov-nlpdhgm-general,tuomov-nlpdhgm-block,gao2023alternative}, with a simplified review of the different variants in Banach space in \cite{tuomov-firstorder}.
-An alternative extension in \cite{mollenhoff2014primal} allows $g$ and $h$ to be semiconvex.
-We, instead, consider the special case $\min_x f(x) + g(x) + h(Kx)$ with $K$ linear, but $f$ nonconvex, and \begin{enumerate}[resume*] \item we show that, for the nonconvex PDPS, the values of the convex envelope of the objective function at ergodic iterates locally converge to a minimum. \end{enumerate}
+Not content to merely adapt existing proofs to inexact steps and normed spaces, we also present some improvements to the nonconvex PDPS of \cite{tuomov-nlpdhgm} (see also the review \cite{tuomov-firstorder}).
+Treating a slightly simplified problem, \begin{enumerate}[resume*] \item we show that, for the nonconvex PDPS, the values of the convex envelope of the objective function at ergodic iterates locally converge to a minimum.
+Through a more refined analysis, we are also able to avoid the requirement of dual strong monotonicity (e.g., Moreau–Yosida regularisation of total variation) of previous works \cite{jensen2022nonsmooth,tuomov-firstorder}. \end{enumerate}

-We do not include numerical results, as that has already been done in \cite{jensen2022nonsmooth,suonpera2024general}.
-Through our work, the specific algorithms presented therein can be understood through a clean and generic differential estimation approach.
+We finish with numerical illustrations and new application examples (electrical impedance tomography and minimal surface control) in \cref{sec:numerical}, confirming and further improving upon the related results in \cite{jensen2022nonsmooth,suonpera2024general}.
+Through our work, the specific algorithms presented in those works can be understood through a clean and generic differential estimation approach.

+Some readers may wish to use \cref{sec:numerical} as a guide to this work, skipping to it after this introduction, and reading other parts as needed.